FayeKeegan/frogger/README.md

 # Frogger

 ## Description
 The classic game of Frogger!
-Built using JavaScript and Canvas.
+Built using JavaScript to draw graphics directly on html5 canvas element.

 ## Instructions
 * Click [here][live_link] to play!